Padmasambhava: Bhutan

 Bhutan has many important pilgrimage places associated with Padmasambhava.
-The most famous is Paro Taktsang or "Tiger's Nest" monastery which is built on a sheer cliff wall about 900m above the floor of Paro valley.
+He visited Bhutan three times.
+Guru Rimpoche first came to Bhutan in 810 A.D. from Nepal via Nabji Korphu in the Trongsa District.
+The second and third visits were from Tibet.
+The most famous site of Guru Rinpoche is Paro Taktsang or "Tiger's Nest" monastery which is built on a sheer cliff wall about 900m above the floor of Paro valley.
 It was built around the Taktsang Senge Samdup (stag tshang seng ge bsam grub) cave where Padmasambhava is said to have meditated.

-He is said to have flown there from Tibet on the back of Yeshe Tsogyal, whom he transformed into a flying tigress for the purpose of the trip.
-Later he travelled to Bumthang district to subdue a powerful deity offended by a local king.
+Guru Rinpoche is said to have flown there from Singye Dzong on the back of Monmo Tashi Khyidren, whom he transformed into a flying tigress for the purpose of the trip.
+Later, he travelled to Bumthang district to subdue a powerful deity, Shelging Karpo who was offended by a local king, Sindhu Raja of the Kingdom of Bumthang.
 According to legend, Padmasambhava's body imprint can be found in the wall of a cave at nearby Kurje Lhakhang temple.

+While in Bumthang, Guru Rinpoche meditated and blessed Tang Rimochen Lhakhang, Thowadrak Monastery, Kunzangdrak Monastery, Zhabjethang Lhakhang, Choedrak Monastery and Shudrak Goenpa.
+He also hid many treasures in Membartsho, the burning lake in Bumthang.
+Guru Rimpoche then traveled to Eastern Bhutan where he blessed Gomphu Kora, Gongza Ney, Dechen Phodrang Ney, and Omba Ney in Trashiyangtse.
+Guru Rinpoche also blessed Aja Ney in Monggar, and Neychhen Rinchen Bumpa and Singye Dzong in Lhuentse.